Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 8 Quiz 2

 One fMRI study indicated that the central sensorimotor programs for signing one’s name are stored in

-A. association cortex.
+A. primary motor cortex.

 B. secondary motor cortex.